cpdough18/radonhost/README.md

 `rip <text>`
 ## Sign
-Sends a roadsign with a custom text
+Sends a road sign with a custom text

 `sign <text>`
 ## Qr